×

 • Appreciate and read broadly in systematic theology, historical theology, philosophical theology, and various forms of biblical theology.

-2. Polar temptations rework
+2. Polar temptations regarding work

 • Don’t work too much.
 You can easily work yourself to exhaustion.
 Perfectionists are especially prone to be workaholics.